 Find your strengths, find what you are good at and GO WITH THAT!
 I am good at organizing and keeping to a flow.
 I can do schedules.
 And while you are at trying to BE YOU…let your kids BE THEM!
 YES, this is what I am talking about.
 Find their strengths and really magnify them.
 Don’t focus on the weaknesses, focus on the good!

 Albert Einstein wrote, “Everybody is a genius.
 But if you judge a fish by its ability to climb a tree, it will live its whole life believing that it is stupid.”

 It took me a while to find me and BE ME!
 But I learned a lot, I learned I LOVED books and curriculum that didn’t need computers.
 I learned that I love to read to the children and I love ART!
-I also learned a lot about what the CHILDREN love and their passions.
-What better person to teach your kids than you, someone who loves and adores them and knows their quirks and is excited to learn about their passions!
+I also learned a lot about what CHILDREN love and their passions.
+What better person to teach your kids than you, someone who loves and adores them and knows their quirks, and is excited to learn about their passions!

 #2 Don’t COMPARE

 What’s that quote about comparison?
 “Comparison is the thief of Joy.”
 President Theodore Roosevelt